trilitech/tezos-developer-docs/docs/tutorials/create-nfts/show-info.md

 Now you can get information about NFTs in web applications.
 You could extend the application to provide links for each NFT, a table of the NFTs and their owners, or a thumbnail image for each NFT.
+For some closing information about the tutorial, see the [Summary](/tutorials/create-nfts/summary).